COLLECTIVE BREATH

 A short talk, guided Meditation and Qigong, Breathwork and periods of silence - depending on the needs of the Community.

-WhatsApp Group of like-minded people, where you can share your practice and ask questions.
+Chat Group of like-minded people, where you can share your practice and ask questions

 If you’re experiencing financial hardship and none of these suggestions works for you at the moment, please send me an email.
 No questions asked.